owcer/code-api/README.md

 /**
  * Returns whether a block is solid or not.
- * E.g. Grass block is solid, while water, ladder and water are not.
+ * E.g. 'Grass Block' is solid, while 'Water', 'Maple Ladder' and 'Air' are not.
- * Will be true if the block is unloaded.
+ * Returns true if the block is unloaded.
  *
  * @param {number | number[]} x
  * @param {number} [y]